ManonPaineau/image_analysis_P.viticola/README.md

 Open the macro on ImageJ and follow the instructions.

-	         ImageJ > Pluggin > Macro > run > Macro_P.viticola_Sporulation_step3
+	         ImageJ > Plugins > Macro > run > Macro_P.viticola_Sporulation_step3
-		 select the inputDir : the folder with all your images select the outputDir : the folder with the individual discs images select the particlesDor : the folder where your results will be saved: the binary images
+		 select the inputDir : the folder with all your images select the outputDir : the folder with the individual discs images select the particlesDor (automaticaly created) : the folder where your results will be saved: the binary images

-Many imageJ wondows will be automaticcaly open.
+Many imageJ windows will be automaticaly open.
 Don't close any but disposed them on your screen at your convenience: the ones you need to be visible:
    - the threshold window
-   - the message window
+   - the message window 'Action Required'
    - the original image in color for you to compare
-   - the working image: the disc is mostly red
+   - the working image 'Saturation': the disc is mostly red

                  the working images is selected
-		 choose the threshold to detect what is sporulation and what is not : change only the first cursor the red corresponds to the leaf and is therefore not considered as sporulation. the red 'frames' the sporulation. once your threshold chosed, click on 'Apply' int the threshold window and 'OK' in the message window to preceed at the next image
+		 choose the threshold in the 'Threshold' window to detect what is sporulation and what is not : change only the first cursor the red corresponds to the leaf and is therefore not considered as sporulation. the red 'frames' the sporulation.
+		 This steps is crutial, try to be the most precise as possible ! once your threshold is chosed, click on 'Apply' int the threshold window and 'OK' in the message window to proceed to the next image at the end, you can close all the windows

 The results images (binary images) is saved in the particlesDir directory : black pixel correspond to the sporulation You can quickly check that the binary images are correct : sporulation is black on a white background.